Campaign of the Month: October 2017

 “I have heard it said that the Embrace is like the original sin, that it passes from sire to childe, and from that childe to his own progeny, the taint of undeath remains the same throughout.
 What such defeated and pious doggerel fails to take into account is the power of the Blood itself.
 We are not bound by the sins of the father.
 We can change each individual sin, make it one of our own choice.”

 Dr. Miranda Estes, Malkavian Ordo Dracul scientist, Beyond Post-Mortem

 While every vampire belongs at least ancestrally to one of the thirteen great clans, some Kindred diverge from those lineages into their own unique bloodlines.
 These “sub-families” can wield exotic powers unknown to other Kindred, but pay for them with additional curses and weaknesses.

-GM’s Notes: For those players who aren’t aware, bloodlines are pretty different beasts in VtM and VtR.
+GM’s Note: For those players who aren’t aware, bloodlines are pretty different beasts in Vampire: The Masquerade and Vampire: The Requiem.

 Definitions of Bloodlines

 Some bloodlines exist as purely social divisions.
 Certain Kindred prefer to identify themselves as descendants of some esteemed vampire from centuries past, instead of being just an ordinary Malkavian, Nosferatu, Gangrel or whatever.
 Other bloodlines come about because of shame.
 A Kindred suffers some disgrace in the eyes of clanmates, and that disgrace passes to their childer and their childer in turn.
 An elder who joins an atypical covenant for their clan, and draws their childer in likewise, might also cause other Kindred to call their descendants a bloodline.
 Such “bloodlines” have no consequence in terms of game mechanics.